Tips for Building a New Home

 You make it your own--You get to pick the paint color, kitchen countertop finish, carpeting, etc., and personalize it to your style.

 Price--New homes cost more than existing homes.
 The price difference, though, might be worth it for the maintenance and energy cost savings you'll get.
-Gay Puckett can represent the buyer and help you decide whether a home is really worth its asking price, and help you select a lot, a floorplan and attend decorating selecting meeting.
+Gay Puckett is experienced representing buyers and helping you decide whether a home is really worth its asking price, and help you select a lot, a floorplan and attend decorating selecting meeting.
+She seeks out new communities and has a good long time working relationship with the builders in Austin

 What you see may not be what you get--A model home will likely include many features that are upgrades, such as certain finishes or landscaping.
 Make sure you know exactly what you're getting for your money.
 Gay Puckett works with builders regularly, and can help you sort through the options that make most sense for you - now and future re-sale.